stahlscott/stahlish3/src/pages/posts/aol-progs.md

 templateKey: blog-post
 title: 'Learning programming through hacking AOL'
 description: 'A journey through hazy middle school memories of discovering the joy of code.'
-date: 2019-05-07
+date: 2019-05-08
 tags:
   - aol
   - visual-basic
 published: true
 ---

 My first taste of programming came in middle school.
-Middle school for me coincided with the mid-90s, which were a bizarre time. _Hackers_ was released in 1995, and was a land of unimaginable coolness to us suburban, basement-dwelling, NES-obsessed weirdos. _The Net_ was also recently released, and Sandra Bullock was hacking herself some free pizzas.
+Middle school for me coincided with the mid-90s, which were a bizarre time. _Hackers_ was released in 1995, and was a land of [unimaginable techno coolness](https://www.youtube.com/watch?v=bcAACOrgVKE) to us suburban, basement-dwelling, NES-obsessed weirdos. _The Net_ was also recently released, and Sandra Bullock was playing Wolfenstein 3D and [outhacking her pursuers](https://www.youtube.com/watch?v=CHd7Z0CITP0).
 People were prefixing "cyber" in front of everything, and it actually seemed cool.
 I learned from the pop culture of the day that floppy disks were a portable currency, and I imagined carrying around a set of programs in my pocket like a swiss army knife. _The Matrix_ and the actual coolness it would bring to the internet were an eternity away in 1999.

 I had cajoled and convinced my parents to get a PC by ~1996, and we had that dangerous entrance to the internet known as AOL by ~1997.
 Now I had access to the world, and I imagined myself a Kevin Mitnick or a Zer0 C0ol.
 Of course I didn't know the first thing about what I was actually doing, but I had drive and a mischievous intuition.
 I quickly found my way into various chat rooms, which led to deeper chat rooms, which showed people passing around pirated programs, known as _warez_, which I had always pronounced like Juarez but I'm pretty sure in hindsight was probably like a merchant's _wares_ but with a z for cool factor.
 And in this scene, you were surrounded by magical little Windows applications known as proggiez or progz.